What is QISAP?

 The Queensland International Student Advisory Panel (QISAP) is an initiative under the International Education and Training Strategy to Advance Queensland 2016-2026.
 QISAP gives students a voice in the implementation of the strategy.
 The Queensland Government worked with the Council for International Students Australia (CISA) to co-create the QISAP model.

 QISAP membership is selected at the start of each year and is comprised of international students representing different nationalities, gender, levels of study, and regions of Queensland to harness the diversity of the international student voice.
-QISAP advises the International Education and Training Unit (IETU) on key issues international students face living and studying in Queensland and also co- designs the Queensland International Student Leaders Forum (QISLF) and the International Students Meet Parliament (ISMP) events held in October each year.
+QISAP advises Study Queensland on key issues international students face living and studying in Queensland and also co- designs the International Student Leadership Forum (ISLF) and the International Students Meet Parliament (ISMP) events held in October each year.

 In 2017 QISAP membership spanned 10 nationalities, 6 different regions of Queensland, and included students from Vocational Education and Training, English Language, and Higher Education.